tusharpandey13/workspace-cli/src/templates/PR_DESCRIPTION_TEMPLATE.md

 # 🚨 MANDATORY PR DESCRIPTION REQUIREMENTS

-> **⚠️ CRITICAL**: This template uses Claude-inspired validation patterns. **ALL** sections marked as MANDATORY must be completed thoroughly.
+> **⚠️ CRITICAL**: This template uses structured validation patterns. **ALL** sections marked as MANDATORY must be completed thoroughly.
 Incomplete descriptions will be rejected.

 ---